simon-javier/backup-manuscript-thesis/main.typ

 ==== Limitations
 However, this study is limited to the following:
+// It does not detect the individual features of the nail (like the lunula, nail bed, etc).
+// The model learns on whole nail images with background noise.

+// Severity of diseases requires medical interference/guidance, thus we will not include severity of diseases.
 *Dataset Quality and Balance:* The system’s performance relies on the quality and diversity of the training datasets, which may contain noise, inconsistencies, or class imbalances, potentially affecting its ability to generalize across diverse populations.

 *Unverified Medical Annotations:* Publicly sourced datasets may lack formal verification from licensed medical professionals, introducing risks of inaccurate labels that could impact classification and inference reliability.